 How are DeepFlight submarines powered?

 DeepFlight submarines are all electric, and are powered by Lithium Iron Phosphate batteries.

 How long does it take to recharge the battery?

-DeepFlight batteries can be recharged to full in two hours.
+DeepFlight batteries can be recharged to full in four hours.

 What if I want to see something right below me?

 Visibility is a key component of the DeepFlight experience, and our 360 degree hemispherical canopies provide unparalleled viewing.
 Since DeepFlight submarines fly underwater, to see something immediately below, just fly low and drop your wing!

 A conventional submarine’s geometry can be somewhat confining, and carries with it the potential for pressure points around your feet and head.
 DeepFlight submarines, on the other hand, are specifically designed to fit the human figure.

 Unlike conventional submarines, DeepFlight submarines have fixed positive buoyancy.
 Under virtually any circumstance, if power is interrupted or turned off, our submarines will float back to the surface.
 DeepFlight pressure hulls are composed of composite materials that are significantly stronger and lighter than traditional steel hulls.
 Our composite pressure hulls are composed of 21st century materials that are incorporated in everything from NASA space ships to the most sophisticated commercial airliners.
 The Boeing 787 Dreamliner uses composite material as its #1 building material.
 These lightweight pressure hulls allow us to design to a factor of safety more than 50% higher than the industry norm.
 Each individual hull is proof-tested and approved by a third-party expert.